I like keeping my Debian 12 installation bare bones. Sometimes bare bones means accidentally disabling your only link to the outside world.

 NetworkManager, which even

-without a GUI or Desktop Environment (I don’t use Gnome) will still try to
+without a GUI or Desktop Environment (I don’t use Gnome) still tries to

 configure network interfaces in the background.
 As a consequence, my Ethernet